Arjunbadola/arjunbadola.github.io/_posts/2021-10-23-The Urge to Do More.md

 ![box1](/assets/box1.jpeg)

-Now each time I take out a court case to read related to my subject in law I am letting go the opportunity to understand a new industry in the field of investing and everytime I pick an annual report to read, I forgo my opportunity to learn something in field of law.
+Now each time I take out a court case to read related to my subject in law I am letting go the opportunity to understand a new industry in the field of investing, and everytime I pick an annual report to read I forgo my opportunity to learn something in field of law.

 But now if I add another box like coding I would be in a deep dilemma everyday.